lakshmaji/pt-rails-todo-api/README.md

 4. The test cases are covered for `use cases` and `requests`.
 5. The swagger spec is not commited to source code.
 The idea is to auto generate it using github actions.
 6. Introducing `elasticsearch` and `redis` is an overkill for the current application requirements.
 Hence not implemented.
+7. Logging was not implement due to time constraint

 #### Notes: